SandroWeber/ubii-msg-formats/README.md

 ### Usage of Proto Files in JS

-- This repository provides `messageTranslator` classes.
-- These classes provide all relevant functionalities to work with the proto messages.
+This repository provides `messageTranslator` classes.
+These classes provide all relevant functionalities to work with the proto messages.

-- The main aspect is on a validated translatingg between the three proto message states: buffer <-> message <-> payload
+- The main aspect is on a validated translating between the three proto message states: buffer <-> message <-> payload
 - Payloads can be created with specific `createPayload` methods provided by the translator classes or directly by plain JS objects.

 ## Testing

-- This module uses the [AVA](https://github.com/avajs/ava) test runner.
+This module uses the [AVA](https://github.com/avajs/ava) test runner.

-- You can add new tests to the test folder.
+You can add new tests to the test folder.
 Entry point for the test runner is test.js within the test folder.
 See the [AVA Documentation](https://github.com/avajs/ava#contents) for more details on how to create new test cases for AVA.